Terni–Perugia–Sansepolcro railway: History

 The line was inaugurated on 12 July 1915.

+In 1920 it was electrified at 11 kV 25 Hz.

 It was partially destroyed during World War II, and gradually reopened between October 1944 and May 1953.

+In 1956 it was converted to 3 kV DC.

 Passenger numbers peaked at 3,001,900 in 1975.
 In the late 1970s, due to its poor financial results and the risk of closure, the railway was taken over by the Province of Perugia.

 In 2000, the rail operator was reorganized into a company owned by the regional government, and in December 2010 it was subsumed into a holding company gathering all the regional public transport services.
 In 2009, the company employed 211 people.
 In the late 2000s, the company depended on public subsidies for 71% to 87% of its operating income.
 In December 2005, a service linking Sansepolcro to Roma Termini station was launched.
 In April 2013 a train came off the rails near Umbertide, injuring 23 passengers.
 The regional public transport holding, Umbria Mobilità, was sold to Busitalia in 2014.

 All passenger services were cancelled in September 2017 and partially restored in October 2018; they now operate on a 54 km section between Città di Castello and Perugia Ponte San Giovanni.